kudobuilder/kudo.dev/content/docs/examples/apache-flink.md

 #### Create Topic Step

-The second Step in the phase runs a `Job` that creates a topic
+The second step in the phase runs a `Job` that creates a topic

 ### Flink Phase